15 Beautiful Arabic Words and Their Meanings

 Arabs have always had a special relationship with the qamar قمر, which means “moon” (often pronounced without the qaff letter, as just ‘amar).
 It’s the basis of the Islamic calendar and it is also used to describe someone as beautiful.

-A clever way to describe someone as perfect is to call them ‘amar arbaatashar قمر اربعتاشر, which means “the moon of the 14th“, which is when the moon is at its fullest on the Islamic calendar (the full moon is always on the 14th day).
+A clever way to describe someone as perfect is to call them ‘amar arbaatashar قمر اربعتاشر, which means “the moon of the 14th“, which is when the moon is at its fullest on the Islamic calendar (the full moon is always on the 14th day, as it’s a lunar calendar).

 So, by calling someone ‘amar arbaatashar, you’re not only describing them as beautiful but the fullest and complete form of beauty.
 No language in the world can top that!
 (If it can, let us know!)